 First, naturalisation rates are indeed lower in nations that impose more legal requirements for acquiring citizenship.
 Traditionally, nations have been categorized as following one of two logics of citizenship: jus soli (literally “right of soil”) where citizenship comes from being born in the country, and jus sanguinis (literally “right of blood”) where citizenship comes from parents’ citizenship and in-country birth does not confer citizenship.
 Contemporary citizenship law in many nations blends the two logics in varying proportions.

-The “good character” requirement accounts for an increasing number of rejected applications for naturalisation, rising to 37% of all refusals in 2012 (from 10% to 13% in the years immediately preceding legal changes to this requirement in 2008).
-Failure to demonstrate language proficiency or knowledge of life in the UK comprised 2% of refusals (382 people), as shown in Table 2.
+From 2002 to 2013, the majority of refusals to grant citizenship were because of a failure to meet either the "good character" requirement or the residence requirement.
+The “good character” requirement accounts for an increasing number of rejected applications for naturalisation, rising to 34% of all refusals in 2013 (from 10% to 13% in the years immediately preceding legal changes to this requirement in 2008).
+Failure to demonstrate language proficiency or knowledge of life in the UK comprised 1% of refusals (382 people), as shown in Table 2.
 The most common reason for refusal was the failure to meet the “good character” requirement.

 On the other hand, British citizenship law does not have many jus sanguinis characteristics, making it relatively easy for children born in the UK to non-British parents to be registered for British citizenship.
 British citizenship law also does not require renunciation of prior citizenships in order to naturalise.
 (Law in the sending nation is relevant here as well.
 Zimbabwe, for example, has not permitted dual citizenship, probably lowering naturalisation rates for Zimbabwean migrants to the UK.)